 Bill data consists of succession of lines of ASCII text.
 Each line takes the form −

 TAGNAME and tag value are separated by a tag separator (tagsep) of a space.
 The tagvalue can be either a single value or a list of values separated by delimiters (sep).
 The delimiter used is a comma unless specified.

 A Billing Engine may not be able to generate all the information required in the bill or there may be a requirement to perform some special calculation on the data provided in the invoice.
 This is called Bill Post Processing and usually done by a custom component called Bill Post Processor (BPP).

-A BPP can be written in your preferred programming language which reads an raw invoice file and performs required modification into this file before passing it for the final formatting.
+A BPP can be written in your preferred programming language, which reads a raw invoice file and performs required modification into this file before passing it for the final formatting.

-There is none billing systems available who provides out-of-the-box BPP functionality because requirements vary operator to operator and this process can not be standardized.
-AT most billing system can provide a plug-in points to plug your custom BPP along with Billing Engine.
+There is none billing systems available which provide out-of-the-box BPP functionality because requirements vary operator to operator and this process can not be standardized.
+At most, billing system can provide a plug-in point to plug your custom BPP along with Billing Engine.

 As mentioned above, the output of the Billing Engine is structured ASCII text containing the information content of the bill.
 A mapping is established between source invoice file tags generated by the billing system and tags required by DOC1.
 DOC1 requires fixed length tags as shown below.

 The following is a hypothetical sample from the invoice file provided −